adrian-tarau/bootstrap/web/src/main/resources/help/search.md

 ![Document Body](images/search_view_body.png)
 _Figure 2.
 Typical view of a document body_

 The dialog shows the _Title_, _Owner_, _Type_, _Created_ & _Modified_ timestamp and top custom fields.
 At the bottom of the dialog, the body of the document and a list of all fields is available for inspection.
+The title is a link which shows the original document ingested by the search engine.

+!!! tip
+The body of a document consists in plain text, extracted based on the mime-type of the original content and it shows what was indexed by the search engine.
+To view the original document, click on the _Title_.

 ![Document Body](images/search_view_fields.png)
 _Figure 3.
 Typical view of a document fields_